bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 2) Cleanup and PCR: beads carrying DNA are captured using magnets and the tagmentation reagents are removed.
 A PCR mastermix is then added to the beads which will release the DNA from the beads.
 Sample-specific index primers are then added before a limited-cycle PCR is performed.
 This makes more library, as well as adds the sample-specific indexes that allow the samples to be mixed and sequenced in a single pool.
 The protocol may be paused after this step.

 3) Size Selection: In this step, the PCR reagents are removed while simultaneously removing small fragments and adapter dimers that may cause issues in downstream sequencing.
-In this protocol size selection is accomplished via two size selections which can be tuned based on the user's needs.
-The resulting libraries are then eluted in a 10 mM Tris-HCl pH 8.5 buffer with 0.1% Tween 20 (buffer RSB) for subsequent QC and sequencing.
+The resulting libraries are then eluted in for subsequent QC and sequencing.
 The protocol may be paused after this step.

 4) QC: Some (or all) libraries are analyzed for size distribution using an Agilent Tapestation to ensure appropriate size distribution and yield.

 **Sample Input Requirements**: All samples must be pure DNA free of contaminants such as organic solvents or wash buffers from extraction.
 It is anticipated that most DNA has been derived from the QIAcube HT Powersoil kit which should not have these issues.
 Samples should be pre-normalized to 5 ng/ul and have at least 15 µL available.
 To normalize the samples, they should be measured by qubit (if yield of samples is <30ng/ul), or Nanodrop (if sample yield is >=30ng/ul). **If using Nanodrop, the 260/230 ratio must be over 1.4.** Samples must be in a fully skirted 96 well plate to begin.
-The 5ng/ul samples in a 96 well plate may be prepared by hand, or with the aid of a script in the OT2 scripts folder of this repository [here](https://github.com/BisanzLab/OHMC_Colaboratory/tree/main/OT2_scripts/TransferAndDilute).
+The 5ng/ul samples in a 96 well plate may be prepared by hand, or with the aid of an OT2 script in the OT2 scripts folder of this repository [here](https://github.com/BisanzLab/OHMC_Colaboratory/tree/main/OT2_scripts/TransferAndDilute).
 A CSV template is provided.

 ***